 Like you, thieves also value family heirlooms.
 You’ll need a creative spot to stash them other than the back of your underwear drawer—something like a safety deposit box would be more effective.

 This is a bit of a no-brainer.
-Computers, smart devices, TVs, and other electronic items offer a premium trade-in or resale value, and usually they’re left out in the open.
+Computers, smart devices, TVs, and other electronic items offer a premium trade-in or resale value, and they’re usually left out in the open.

-Criminals don’t like messing with a gun safe or locked cabinet, but if they need to go the extra mile for the sake of resale value, they will.
+Burglars don’t like messing with a gun safe or locked cabinet, but if they need to go the extra mile for the sake of resale value, they will.

 If a thief can’t get into your house, they’ll try the garage, which likely is laden with tools that will bring in a nice wad of money.

-How to Prevent Burglary
+How to prevent burglary

 Vacation is exciting, but don’t showcase your absence on social media—you never know who is watching.

 When you’re out of town, make sure you put a hold on your mail.
-Put your lights on a timer, or ask your neighbors to intermittently park in your driveway.
+Put your lights on a timer or ask your neighbors to intermittently park in your driveway.
 Give your home a lived-in look and feel.